 Latinx populations face greater caregiving burdens

-Latinx individuals are more likely to provide care for an older adult loved one than any other racial or ethnic group.9 Although Latinx caregivers report higher levels of caregiving satisfaction than White caregivers, forty-four percent report feeling stressed and overwhelmed by their caregiving responsibilities.10 Additionally, these individuals on average spend more time and money caring for their loved ones than the rest of the population.11 Several factors can lead to high rates of caregiving and caregiving burden among Latinx adults, as described below:
+Latinx individuals are more likely to provide care for an older adult loved one than any other racial or ethnic group.16 Although Latinx caregivers report higher levels of caregiving satisfaction than White caregivers, 44% report feeling stressed and overwhelmed by their caregiving responsibilities.17 Latinx individuals also spend more time and money caring for their loved ones than average.18 Several factors can lead to high rates of caregiving and caregiving burden among Latinx adults, as described below:

 Individual factors: High rates of dementia

 Compared to non-Latinx Whites, Latinx individuals are at greater risk of developing Alzheimer’s and other dementias.
-This is due to longer life expectancies and higher rates of chronic disease such as diabetes and heart disease.12 Studies have shown that caregivers of loved ones with dementia experience greater caregiver burden, with roughly 25 percent providing at least 40 hours of care per week to their loved one, compared to only 16 percent of nondementia caregivers.13
+This is due to longer life expectancies and higher rates of chronic disease such as diabetes and heart disease.19 Studies have shown that caregivers of people with dementia experience greater caregiver burden, with roughly 25% providing at least 40 hours of care per week to their loved one, compared to only 16% of other caregivers.20

 Interpersonal: Emphasis on family

 A value common among Latinx individuals of various national origins is familism, or the emphasis on and importance of family.
-Priority is often placed on the interdependence between family members, and support is most often sought within the family system rather than from more formal or institutional supports.14 As a result, one study found that Mexican-American caregivers were the least likely to use formal care for their loved one compared to Whites, Blacks and Asian Americans.15 It should also be noted that familial care is most often provided by women due to cultural expectations of women as natural caregivers who prioritize the needs of the family first.16
+Priority is often placed on the interdependence between family members, and support is most often sought within the family system rather than from more formal or institutional supports.21 As a result, one study found that Mexican-American caregivers were the least likely to use formal care for their loved one compared to others.22 It should also be noted that familial care is most often provided by women due to cultural expectations of women as natural caregivers who prioritize the needs of the family first.23

 Organizational: Lack of culturally-sensitive and Spanish-speaking resources

-Only around half of Latinx older adults are proficient in English,17 and 57 percent of Latinx adults have reported encountering language or cultural barriers when interacting with healthcare providers.
-Less than half of Latinx adults who participated in a long-term care survey felt that they could easily find nursing homes, assisted living facilities or home health aides that spoke their language, while less than 30 percent felt that these services would provide the food that they were used to eating.18 Additionally, Latinx caregivers felt that they had a lack of understanding of topics around caregiving, with 41 percent stating that they did not understand government programs such as Medicare and SSI, and 27 percent sharing that they encountered issues with finding educational resources.
-When asked what Spanish-language resources would be helpful for Latinx caregivers, roughly half mentioned trainings on stress management, government programs and caregiving techniques.19
+Only around half of Latinx older adults are proficient in English,24 and 57% of Latinx adults report encountering language or cultural barriers when interacting with healthcare providers.
+Less than half of Latinx adults who participated in a long-term care survey felt that they could easily find nursing homes, assisted living facilities or home health aides that spoke their language, while less than 30% felt that these services would provide the food they were used to eating.25 Additionally, Latinx caregivers felt they had a lack of understanding of topics around caregiving, with 41% stating they do not understand government programs such as Medicare and SSI, and compared to 27% who share that they encountered issues with finding educational resources.
+When asked what Spanish-language resources would be helpful for Latinx caregivers, roughly half mention trainings on stress management, government programs, and caregiving techniques.26

 - Thirty-five key informant interviews with caregivers and service providers and nine focus groups with older adults were conducted during 2019 and 2020 to collect input on issues facing the older adult population in Central Indiana.
 Public and not-for-profit sector leaders and service providers who are knowledgeable about service systems and issues pertaining to older adults in Central Indiana were identified and interviewed as key informants during report preparation.
 Focus groups composed of older adults were assembled with the identification and recruitment assistance of community service providers.
 These focus groups were conducted by researchers, in person prior to the COVID-19 pandemic, and by Zoom after the pandemic began.
 The questions asked of the focus group participants were discussed and agreed upon by research faculty and staff.